DiggsAsura/hello_rust/Tour_of_Rust/readme.md

-# Day 7-15 ish?
-Tour of Rust
+# Day 7-14 Tour of Rust

 Started this, as I find my book way too hard yet.
 I need babysteps.
 This one looks quite promising!